 2.5 PRICING

-apitation ratesfor this RFP are set in Attachments M and O. Per Section 2.2.7, the Respondent must explicitly acknowledge acceptance in the Transmittal Letter of the capitation rates presented in Attachments M and O and agreement with any requirements/conditions listed in Attachments M and O.
+Preliminary capitation rates and capitation rate methodology for this RFP are set in Attachments M and O. Per Section 2.2.7, the Respondent must explicitly acknowledge acceptance in the Transmittal Letter of the preliminary capitation rates as calculated, as well as the capitation rate methodology, presented in Attachments M and O and agreement with any requirements/conditions listed in Attachments M and O.

 2.6 INDIANA ECONOMIC IMPACT